 Once your pool is measured and the liner is ordered, the process to manufacture it is usually less than a week.
 Installation will be scheduled we receive your liner.
 The pool is drained with a pump and the old vinyl is cut out.
 At this point, there may be additional problems discovered and more work that needs done to repair walls and the bottom of the pool.
 After that, our liner experts will hang it, then vacuum it and begin filling the pool with water from a truck to set it in place.

 We do the absolute best job we can measuring and installing, and we rarely get wrinkles.
 They can occur though, but often we are at the mercy of how the pool was installed originally.
-The thickness of the liner also contributes to the ability of it to stretch and conform, so a thicker liner (28 mil) can actually end up with more imperfections in the end (so we normally recommend 20 mil depending on the pool shape).
 It is also not uncommon, as the new pool vinyl sets and conforms in the first season, for it to occasionally pop out of the track along the top of the pool, which may also be affected by the existing bead receiver.
 The age and condition of the pool, plus shifting and settling that happens over the years, can also cause things to not be ‘perfect’ and perfection simply cannot be guaranteed with a new liner.